A Kiki & Friends Story. Book 1:

 Strength in teamwork and friendship.
 By working together, this new group of friends has gone out of their comfort zone, enjoyed themselves and are waiting, like the reader, for their next adventure!

-Download Chapter 3 to see what crazy plan our heroes have cooked up!
+Download the free book to see what crazy plan our heroes have cooked up!